DorothyTamYiLing/GWarrange/readme.md

 ## Kmer-based GWAS

 Then, a kmer-based GWAS is performed on the IS-replaced genome set (created as described above) searching for kmers that are associated with the phenotype of interested.
 K-mer based GWAS can be performed using pyseer (https://pyseer.readthedocs.io/en/master/index.html).
-K-mers can be generated using fsm-lite.
+K-mers can be generated using fsm-lite (https://github.com/nvalimak/fsm-lite).
 (See the tutorial section for detailed instructions)

 From the output of pyseer, the kmers that are significantly associated with the phenotype and contain the short placeholder sequence are converted into a multi-fasta file, which is then used as one of the inputs of this pipeline (i.e. argument "kmers" of the main.sh script) for detecting potential genome rearrangement events that are associated with the phenotype of interest.
 (See the tutorial section for detailed instructions)